Mohammad Yasir: Club career

 Born in Manipur, Yasir began his career representing his home state in the National School Games in 2014.
 In 2015, Yasir joined the Pune academy and then the Pune City academy in 2016.
 While with Pune City, he captained the under-19 side which won the IFA Shield in June 2017.

 Goa

 On 23 July 2017, Yasir was selected in the 14th round of the 2017–18 ISL Players Draft by Goa for the 2017–18 Indian Super League where he managed to get only to bench on 2 occasions.
-Yasir made debut for the Goa Reserves in a 1-0 loss to Salgaocar in first match of inaugural AWES Cup.
+Yasir made his debut for the Goa Reserves in a 1-0 loss to Salgaocar in first match of inaugural AWES Cup.
 He represented the reserves for most of the season in Goa Professional League and I-League 2nd Division.
 Yasir made his professional debut for the club on 16 April 2018 in their Super Cup semi-final match against East Bengal.
 He came on as an 82nd-minute substitute as Goa lost 1–0.